2022 LET Access Series

 The 2022 LET Access Series was a series of professional women's golf tournaments held from March through October 2022 across Europe.
 The LET Access Series is the second-tier women's professional golf tour in Europe and is the official developmental tour of the Ladies European Tour.

+Changes for 2022

-The season sees the introduction of the LETAS Grand Final, a season finale featuring the top 50 players in the Order of Merit, boasting the biggest prize fund in LETAS history with €80,000.
+The schedule returned to pre-pandemic size after two seasons of reduced schedule.
+The Calatayud Ladies Open and Smørum Ladies Open were added, as were the Rose Ladies Open and the Trust Golf Links Series in the UK, while the mixed event with the Alps Tour returned from Rome to France.
+The season saw the introduction of the LETAS Grand Final, a season finale featuring the top 50 players in the Order of Merit, boasting the biggest prize fund in LETAS history with €80,000, which ultimately was cancelled.

 Tournament results

 The table below shows the 2022 schedule.
 The numbers in brackets after the winners' names show the number of career wins they had on the LET Access Series up to and including that event.

 Order of Merit rankings

 The top 6 players on the LETAS Order of Merit earned membership of the Ladies European Tour for the 2023 season.
 Players finishing in positions 7–21 got to skip the first stage of the qualifying event and automatically progress to the final stage of the Lalla Aicha Tour School.